onewithhammer/web-driver-io-tutorial/README.md

 ## Objectives

-Use technologies to:
+Use Technologies That:

-* Test web site functionality
+* Can test web site functionality
-* Test JavaScript functionality
+* Can test JavaScript functionality
-* Can be run manually
+* Can be run manually from command line
-* Can be run automatically
+* Can be run automatically with a CI
-* Easy to learn language for non programmers
+* Have an easy to learn language for non programmers
 	* Q/A personnel with basic knowledge of HTML and JavaScript
-* Use open source software
+* Use open source software (except cloud based testing platforms)

 ## Technologies